designgears/Manjaro-SteamOS/Instructions for install.md

 This will cycle through 4 modes and change led colour as well , blue=silent green=performance yellow=special (best performance and frametimes) and red=max

-Well thats it gyro wont work just now on Manjaro or led control but enjoy your none immutable experiance! something diffrent from the rest.
+Gyro and led control works, enjoy your none immutable experiance! something diffrent from the rest.